Barry Thalden

 Barry Thalden is an American architect.
 He is known for designing large-scale projects.
 He became most recognized for his firm's work on resorts, hotels, casinos and for his work with Native American tribes.

 According to the May 2006 issue of Hotel Management Magazine, his firm was ranked #8 amongst the "top 70 design firms".
 His accomplishments have been recognized in "Who's Who in America" and "Who's Who in the World."

 Early life

 Thalden was born on July 5, 1942, and grew up in Chicago, Illinois.
 His mother was a well-known Chicago artist and his father owned an electrical supply store.
 He attended the University of Illinois, earning degrees in both Architecture and Engineering and then attended the University of Michigan for Master Degrees in both Architecture and in Natural Resources and Planning.
-Subsequently he had post-graduate business courses at St. Louis University and Washington University in St. Louis.
+Subsequently he had post-graduate business courses at Saint Louis University and Washington University in St. Louis.